 As with any water system, it is important that the system be clean.
 The pipe work installer must remove weld scale, rust and contamination during pipe work fabrication.
-The system water piping must be flushed thoroughly with recommended alkaline flush or other chemicals that are compatible with 316 stainless steel, prior to making connections to the ClimaCool chiller.
-There are certain necessary components that should always be installed in both the chilled water and condenser water systems.
-(See Water Piping Configuration Figures 19 and 20 on page 16).
-Piping configurations on multiple modules may also be found on pages 15.
+The system water piping must be flushed thoroughly with recommended alkaline flush or other chemicals that are compatible with 316 stainless steel prior to making connections to the ClimaCool chiller.
+There are certain necessary components that should always be installed in the chilled water system.
+(See Figures 21 and 22 on page 19 -Water Piping Configurations for configurations with multiple modules).
 All water piping must be installed in accordance with applicable codes and standards.